 Water network minimization plays a crucial role in enhancing the efficiency and sustainability of water distribution systems.
-By optimizing water consumption, and reducing losses, it ensures the effective management of our precious water resources.
-This process is essential for achieving a balance between water supply and demand, conserving water, and mitigating the environmental impact of water distribution systems[1].
+Optimizing water consumption https://doi.org/10.2298/CICEQ240213036K and reducing losses ensures the effective management of our precious water resources.
+This process is essential for achieving a balance between water supply and demand, conserving water, and mitigating the environmental impact of water distribution systems [1].
 By implementing this approach, we can ensure a reliable water supply for communities, promote water conservation, and work towards a more sustainable future.
-The concept of the circular economy underscores the importance of minimizing the utilization of fresh resources through the implementation of the 3R strategies: reduce, reuse, and recycle [2].
+The concept of the circular economy underscores the importance of minimizing the fresh utilization of resources through the implementation of the 3R strategies: reduce, reuse, and recycle [2].
 Water consumption in Malaysia is predominantly driven by domestic and industrial activities, accounting for over 50% of the total water consumption.
 Therefore, it is imperative to implement measures to decrease water usage in these areas, as the wastewater generated can be regenerated, reused, or treated, thereby reducing the reliance on freshwater resources [3].